Pressure Washer Buying Guide

 Pressure

 A low pressure, 110 Bar jet washer will be perfect for cleaning garden furniture, bikes, cars and decking.
-You’ll be able to get off most superficial dirt on most surfaces with a pressure washer with this power, but you’ll struggle to brighten concrete patios.
+You’ll be able to get off most superficial dirt on most surfaces with a pressure washer with this power.

-If you’re looking for something a bit more heavy duty but still DIY-friendly, 130 Bar is often more than enough to get rid of tougher stains.
-If you’re in the trade, you may be interested in jet washers up to 180 Bar or higher – these may damage cars and garden furniture, but will clean concrete, brick, iron and stone with ease.
+If you’re looking for something a bit more heavy duty, such as to brighten patio slabs, 130 Bar is often more than enough.
+If you’re in the trade, you may be interested in jet washers up to 180 Bar or higher – these may damage cars and garden furniture, but will clean masonry and iron with ease.

 Hose Length